peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ## OpenID Federation Challenge Type {#challenge-type}

-The OpenID Federation challenge type allows a Requestor to prove control of a domain and its underlying endpoints using the trust evaluation mechanism provided by {{OPENID-FED}}.
+The OpenID Federation challenge type allows a Requestor to prove control of a Federation Entity using the trust evaluation mechanism provided by {{OPENID-FED}}.
 The Requestor demonstrates control of a cryptographic public key published in its OpenID Federation Entity Configuration.